changyy/ansible-role-find-package/README.md

 find-package
 =========

 A simple tool for finding the latest package at file system.
-You cloud use this to
+Using this method to deploy without package server.

 Requirements
 ------------